 Collaborative editing (multiple users editing a page at the same time) is not a current feature within Tettra.

 It is possible to have two people editing the same page, but we discourage people from doing so.
-If Person A saves the page while Person B is still working on it, then Person B saves the page, they will overwrite the first page.
-To minimize the chances of this occurring, we've set up our own "traffic cop" for times when your page is being edited in draft mode.
+If Person A saves the page while Person B is still working on it, then Person B saves the page, they will potentially overwrite the latest version from Person A with old content.

-With Tettra's traffic cop, you can rest easy knowing that any unpublished changes will not be overwritten if another member of your team tries to edit the same page.
+With Tettra's collision detection, you can rest easy knowing that any unpublished changes will not be overwritten if another member of your team tries to edit the same page.

 If the user is a Slack user, you'll be presented with an option to 'Message' them.
 Clicking this will open up a direct message between yourself and the user in Slack.

-Please note: the traffic cop modal isn't limited to situations in which a teammate is actively working on edits in an open tab.
+Please note: the collision detection modal isn't limited to situations in which a teammate is actively working on edits in an open tab.
 You might see this warning if one of your teammates started editing a page months ago and left the page without saving those edits.